kartik-v/yii2-widgets/README.md

 #### ColorInput
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/colorinput)

-The ColorInput widget is an advanced ColorPicker input styled for Twitter Bootstrap.
+The ColorInput widget is an advanced ColorPicker input styled for Bootstrap.
 It uses a combination of the HTML5 color input and/or the [JQuery Spectrum Plugin](http://bgrins.github.io/spectrum/) for rendering the color picker.
 You can use the Native HTML5 color input by setting the `useNative` option to `true`.
 Else, the Spectrum plugin polyfills for unsupported browser versions.

 * Specially styled for Bootstrap 3.0 with customizable caption showing the output of the control.
 * Ability to prepend and append addons.